 After all of that is complete, the course will be fully released, in which the price will increase again.

 And did I mention that if you pay for the alpha launch, you keep this course for a lifetime and receive all course updates absolutely free?
-After the alpha launch, you'll never get to pay this price again.
+After the beta launch, you'll never get to pay this price again.

 Alpha Launch - $47

 Beta Launch - $97 (will create a monthly payment plan)